The State of Redistricting Litigation (September 2017 Edition)

 Key pleadings for Benisek v.
 Lamone can be found here.

 In North Carolina, three separate cases are challenging the 2016 remedial congressional plan, which the North Carolina legislature adopted to replace an earlier plan that the courts struck down as a racial gerrymander.
+In two of the cases, the district court will hold trial starting October 16.

 Harris v.
 Cooper (formerly known as Harris v.
 McCrory)